RiazCKhan/SR-front-end-test/README.md

 ### What did you not include in your solution that you want us to know about?
 Were you short on time and not able to include something that you want us to know about?
 Please list it here so that we know that you considered it.

-1. CSS Media Queries, the application is not responsive and is best viewed between 1125px x 895px (and up)
+1. CSS Media Queries, the application is not responsive.
 2. Accessibility, the application is not ready to interface with accessibility tools like screen readers.

 ### Other information about your submission that you feel it's important that we know if applicable.